Nico1395/mes/README.md

 - How are architectural paradrigms such as EDA, event sourcing, clean architecture as vertical slicing and others best combined?
 - How can software be designed, so the developer does not have to traverse through layers and layers and layers of abstractions of generic *services*, *managers* or *providers*?
 - Does one really need a repository?
+- How does a modular monolith look like, how is it implemented in .NET and how are interactions between modules handled?